lf-lang/lf-demos/simulation/README.md

 In the following examples, at startup, each program launches an external program that stands in as a simulator that periodically sends messages via an MQTT publish-and-subcribe channel.
 The external program is implemented as another LF program, [FreeRunningSimulator](src/FreeRunningSimulator.lf).
 The simulator runs at its own speed (which happens to be real time).

-- **[Asynchronous](src/Asychronous.lf)**: This example implements patter 1 above.
+- **[Asynchronous](src/Asychronous.lf)**: This example implements pattern 1 above.
 The timestamp of the incoming message is ignored and the message is assigned a timestamp based on the physical time at which the message is received.
+Launches [FreeRunningSimulator](src/FreeRunningSimulator.lf).
+- **[PollSimulator](src/PollSimulator.lf)**: This example implements pattern 2 above.
+This launches [PolledSimulator](src/PolledSimulator.lf) after a 2 second delay (mosquitto doesn't seem to like simultaneous connection requests).
+It polls the simulator periodically, but each runs at its own rate.
-- **FIXME**: Implement 2 and 3.
+- **FIXME**: Implement 3.
 - **[LockToSimulator](src/LockToSimulator.lf)**: This example implements pattern 4 above.
-The LockToSimulator program runs in fast mode, as required by pattern 4 above.
+The LockToSimulator program runs in fast mode, as required by pattern 4, so its timing is determined by the [FreeRunningSimulator](src/FreeRunningSimulator.lf) program, which it launches at startup.